TrainsForever/TrainsForever-Archive/ns-1072-illinois-terminal.md

 NS 1072 – Illinois Terminal has always been my favorite Norfolk Southern Heritage Unit.

-Every Heritage Unit represents an important piece of railroad history, and each one has its own unique story.
+Every Heritage Unit is an important piece of railroad history, and each one has its own unique story.
 The Illinois Terminal has always stood out to me.
 The fun memories documenting it, like racing it with my cars or chasing it with my bikes with Alex.
 This  locomotive has become the Heritage Unit I look forward to seeing the most.

 This exhibit includes a few extra photographs, memories, and personal highlights to the railfanning journey.
 While every exhibit in the TrainsForever Archive Museum is equally important, this one is my personal favorite.